rcodin/polymage/sandbox/apps/python/multigrid/README.md

 The instructions to install Polymage is present here - https://bitbucket.org/udayb/polymage

+*Note*:
-*Note*: Install Pluto to run the benchmarks in polymg-dtile-opt+ configuration
+- Install Pluto to run the benchmarks in polymg-dtile-opt+ configuration
+- In case you get pygraphviz not found error, uninstall pygraphviz and install with the below options
+> sudo pip3 install pygraphviz --install-option="--include-path=/usr/include/graphviz" --install-option="--library-path=/usr/lib/graphviz/"

 **Benchmarks**: